jeblanchard/my-apache-spark/README.md

 The home for all my Apache Spark jobs.

+This project provides an environment to test Spark jobs - as well as their dependencies - before deploying them in a live / production environment.

 Refer to the `scripts` folder for project operations.